Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Results

+In this section, we present simulation results relative to what we call a `reference network'.
+This corresponds to a `healthy' individual who has not been exposed to nicotine ($[C_{10}H_{14}N_2]^0=0$ in equation~\eqref{eq:nicotine}) or alcohol ($C_2H_6O^0=0$ in equation~\eqref{eq:alc}), and has no associated sleep disorders.
+The importance of determining the behavior of the reference network is that it sets a benchmark against which other types of behavior can be compared~\cite{Carvalho1994, Madureira2010, Guimaraes2017, Guimaraes2018}.

+The results of the \emph{in silico} experiments are plotted here in graphs that show the neuronal voltages (or activities) over time, allowing visual observation of the spikes.
+In Figures \ref{fig:SleepNormal}a--f, we show the voltage behavior of the VTA DA, SNpc, $TRN_{x}$, $TRN_y$ $T_x $ and $T_y$ neurons.

-In this work, we consider that at the baseline case the reward system remains almost inactive in the absence of nicotine or alcohol.
-Therefore, the cortical neuron --- in the reward circuit --- and the VTA GABAergic neurons present no spikes.
-On the contrary, the VTA dopaminergic neuron runs a pacemaker activity, delivering to the NAcc a basal level of dopamine.
+We consider that the reward system remains almost inactive in the absence of nicotine or alcohol.
+Then, in the reward circuit, the VTA DA neuron displays a pacemaker (tonic) activity (Figure~\ref{fig:SleepNormal}a) providing the NAcc neuron with a baseline level of dopamine.
+The PFC and the VTA GABAergic neurons do not spike in this case.

-The SNpc receives excitatory inputs from the PPN and GABAergic inputs from the SNpr.
-The mesothalamic dopamine from the SNpc modulates the degree by which the $TRN_x$ and $TRN_y$ inhibits $T_y$ and $T_x$, respectively.
+The SNpc activity is modulated by the excitatory PPN and inhibitory SNpr synapses.
+Via its dopaminergic inhibitory synapses, the SNpc neuron keeps $TRN_{x}$ and $TRN_y$ under inhibitory control, modulating the degree to which $TRN_{x}$ and $TRN_y$ inhibit $T_y$ and $T_x$, respectively.

-Furthermore, during a 500 milliseconds simulation, the PPN and SNpr behaviors, the excitatory inputs $x$, $y$ and the PFC projection in the thalamocortical circuit are represented by time-periodic sequences of 1 spike per millisecond.
+During a 500 milliseconds simulation, the PPN and SNpr spikes, the excitatory inputs $x$, $y$, and the PFC projection on the thalamocortical circuit are represented by time-periodic sequences of 1 spike per millisecond.
+These results will be used as a reference for simulations with presentations of nicotine and alcohol, and and with application insomnia.